SERE: Exploring Feature Self-relation for Self-supervised Transformer: Experiments

+\myPara{Cooperating with patch-level embeddings.} We also verify the orthogonality of self-relation representation to patch-level embeddings in \tabref{tab:p2p}.
+As a baseline, we add a clustering loss using patch-level embeddings to DINO, denoted by DINO+.
+DINO+ consistently advances DINO, showing the effectiveness of patch-level embedding.
+Compared to DINO+, the self-relation improves the mIoU by 0.9\% and 1.2\% on PASCAL VOC and ImageNet-S datasets.
+Cooperating two representations further brings constant improvements over DINO+, \eg achieving 2.4\% and 4.8\% gains on mIoU for PASCAL VOC and ImageNet-S datasets.
+These results indicate that the self-relation is complementary to patch-level embedding for self-supervised ViT.

+\myPara{Comparison between self-relation and batch-relation.} A related work, Barlow~\cite{barlow_Twins}, models channel relation in the whole batch, \ie batch-relation.
+In comparison, the proposed SERE computes self-relation within a single image.
+To verify the advantage of self-relation over batch-relation, we pre-train the ViT-S/16 with the two forms of relation, respectively.
+As shown in \tabref{tab:barlow}, compared to the batch-relation, the self-relation improves mIoU by 0.3\% and 3.3\% on the PASCAL VOC and ImageNet-S$_{300}$ datasets.
+These results show that self-relation is more suitable for the training of ViT over batch-relation.

-\myPara{Effect of multi-head.} We utilize the multi-head pixel-level self-relation following the MHSA module in ViTs.
-More heads enable diverse pixel-level self-relations, but the channels used for calculating each self-relation are reduced. \tabref{tab:multi_head} shows the effect of different number of heads $M$ in pixel-level self-relation.
-Compared to the single-head version, increasing $M$ to 6 brings the largest performance gain of 1.1 \% in mIoU on the PASCAL VOC dataset. $M=12$ achieves limited extra gains while $M=16$ suffers a rapid performance drop.
+\myPara{Effect of multi-head.} We utilize the multi-head spatial self-relation following the MHSA module in ViT. \tabref{tab:multi_head} shows the effect of different numbers of heads $M$ in spatial self-relation.
+Compared to the single-head version, increasing $M$ to 6 brings the largest performance gain of 1.1\% on mIoU for the PASCAL VOC dataset. $M=12$ achieves limited extra gains, while $M=16$ suffers a rapid performance drop.
+More heads enable diverse spatial self-relation, but the number of channels used for calculating each self-relation is reduced.
 Too many heads result in inaccurate estimation of self-relation, hurting the representation quality.
-So we set the number of heads to 6 by default to balance the diversity and quality of pixel-level self-relation.
+So we default set the number of heads to 6 to balance the diversity and quality of spatial self-relation.